GrammaTech/resolve/README.md

 over software abstract syntax trees (ASTs) we provide more informative and meaningful views of software changes.

+#### Limitations

+Currently the reliability of printed diffs is limited.
+In particular irregular indentation may result in malformed diffs or errors during diff printing.

+This is in consequence of the high-level representation of ASTs in
+Resolve: because the representation abstracts away details such as indentation and syntactic delimiters and separators, they have to be carefully reconstructed to present the result to humans.

 ### Automated merge conflict resolution
 On project with multiple developers, a significant portion of time is typically spent manually resolving conflicting changes between